Sort by

 During the first two years, cocoa-farming families can earn up to CHF 500 in direct bonus payments annually by taking part in the program and reaching the associated targets.
 As farmers' incomes increase from additional sources and better yields, the cash incentive is reduced to CHF 250.

-The income accelerator program pays cash incentives directly to the cocoa-farming families, via secure mobile transfer.
+The income accelerator program pays cash incentives directly to farmers, via secure mobile transfer.
 The cash incentive is split equally between the male and female head of household to encourage gender equality, share financial responsibilities, and build more resilient households.

 Collaboration is crucial